SOCI/soci/docs/binding.md

 sql << "insert into person(name) values(:n)", use(name);
 ```

-### Portability note

-Older versions of the PostgreSQL client API do not allow to use input parameters at all.
-In order to compile SOCI with those old client libraries, define the `SOCI_POSTGRESQL_NOPARAMS` preprocessor name passing `-DSOCI_POSTGRESQL_NOPARAMS=ON` variable to CMake.

 ## Binding by position

 If there is more output or input "holes" in the single statement, it is possible to use many `into` and `use` expressions, separated by commas, where each expression will be responsible for the consecutive "hole" in the statement: